JD-Radadiya/ECEN_758_Project_Group_17/README.md

-# Image classification using Convolutional Neural Network (CNN) on the Fashion MNIST Dataset.
+# Multi-Object Image Classification via Convolutional Neural Network on MNIST dataset

 ## Problem Overview
 Fashion MNIST is a widely used benchmark that replaces the original MNIST datatset of handwritten digits.
 It comprises of 70,000 images; each image is 28x28 pixels in grayscale.